AmpllifAI-dev/upsurgeiq-frontend/DISTRIBUTION_FLOW.md

 ```
 Hi [User Name],

 Great news!
-Your UK Tech Media list has been generated and is
+Your UK Yachting Media list has been generated and is
 ready to use.

-Contacts Found: 45 journalists
+Publications Found: 45 publications (estimated 120 journalists)

 You can now use this list when distributing your press releases.

+Note: Individual journalist contact details are proprietary information
+and are not displayed.
+Our system will send personalized emails to
+journalists on your behalf.

 [View Media Lists] [Distribute Press Release]